 If you get an email, expand the pane at the top of the message and see exactly who it has come from – if it’s a scam, the email address of the sender may be filled with random numbers or be misspelled.

 If you have any doubts at all about what you are being asked to do, check with your provider.
 Always use contact details you can trust, for example the phone number on your bank statement or policy documentation.

 Fraudsters are known to target previous victims of investment fraud, claiming that they can recover lost money.

 You might be asked to pay an upfront fee but these companies will not get back your money.

 Request to pay funds to a third party account

 We will never ask for funds to be paid to an account that is not in the name of SLA or its subsidiaries, where the bank details seem suspicious do not make payment without first contacting your bank.

 If you think you have been caught out

-If you think you have been the victim of a fraudulent scam, or that someone is trying to defraud you, contact the Police.
+If you think you have been the victim of a fraudulent scam, or that someone is trying to defraud you, contact your bank and the Police as soon as possible.
+Fraudsters are known to re-target those previously targeted, claiming that they can recover lost money; this is false.
 There are other actions you can take, depending on what country you live in.